bkil-syslogng/syslog-ng/CONTRIBUTING.md

 legal entity who holds the intellectual rights if it is not you.
 Please make it clear which is the case, because this may depend on your contract if you are employed or are a subcontractor.

 Note that from time to time, we may rephrase the exact text surrounding attributions, however the specified identities and the license binding a given contribution will not be changed in a legally incompatibly manner.

-You may also choose not to identify yourself as per above, in which case we assume that you would like to remain anonymous regarding the given modifications or additions and thus waive your copyright claim for the benefit of the existing holders of copyright of the given files.

 Every new file must carry a standard copyright notice and be compatible with our licensing scheme described in COPYING.